Monicac7681/PacMan-Factory/README.md

 This program uses a few JavaScript commands to imitate Pac-Man moving across a browser window while opening and closing its mouth.

 <h3>List of JavaScript used:</h3>
-JS array to contain four Pac-Man images: two facing left and two facing right.
+JS array contains four Pac-Man images: two facing left and two facing right.
 Function Run to update the Pac-Man image. position and direction on the screen.
 Function CheckPageBounds to detect the edge of browser window and change the direction of Pac-Man.
 SetInterval to call Function Run every 200 ms.